WUQIANYUN1/VaccineTwitter_Community_Opinion/README.md

 2) Vaccine opinion classifier (Python)
 3) Dynamic community detection (Python and Linux)*
-4) Trace individual's opinion and community changes (Python and Linux)
+4) Trace individual's opinion and community changes (Python and Linux) We used louvain method package developed by Riyad Parvez for detecting communities: https://github.com/riyadparvez/louvain-method/tree/master
-5) Plot Figures in the paper (Python)
+6) Plot Figures in the paper (Python)
-* We used Louvain method package for detecting communities.
-Please refer to this repository for details: https://github.com/riyadparvez/louvain-method/tree/master

 If any questions, please email to wuqianyun.maggie@gmail.com.